ruskinik/ruskinik.github.io/content/blog/2024-01-08-test-blog-post.md

 ---
 It's now time to commit your changes and push to GitHub.
 You can run the following commands to initialize a git repository and push the changes so far.

+> It's now time to commit your changes and push to GitHub.
+You can run the following commands to initialize a git repository and push the changes so far.

 ![](/img/home-hero.webp)